AlexanderSWilliams/Anti-IP-License/README.md

 **Public License**

-If You Publicly License Your rights under this document, then Your permissions Require that the names and contact information You provide are accurate and not misleading.
+To the maximum extent permitted by law in each respective jurisdiction, the licenses granted under this document will in aggregate be interpreted as a multilateral contract among the People that Publicly License their rights under this document.
+If You Publicly License Your rights under this document, then Your permissions Require that a) the names and contact information You provide are accurate and not misleading and b) that You agree to irrevocably enter into the multilateral contract defined by this document.

 If You Publicly License Your rights including any Restricted objects(s), then Your permissions Require You to a) notify each Licensor of the location of Your license notice via the respective contact information they provided and b) include the names and the contact information of each Licensor with Your name and contact information in the Public License.